-- understanding and identifying word origins - · refining knowledge of spelling, punctuation, and grammar skills - broadening general vocabulary - acquiring, understanding, and using task specific and academic vocabulary - reading for pleasure and for meaning to develop comprehension skills - writing structured sentence, paragraph and extended responses - writing and speaking for varied purposes and audiences across a range of genres - engaging critically with different texts to analyse, evaluate and create perspectives - balancing handwriting skills and bookwork with using communication technologies and tools - developing proficiency in self editing in assignments and examinations.
+- · refining knowledge of spelling, punctuation, and grammar skills - broadening general vocabulary - acquiring, understanding, and using task specific and academic vocabulary - · reading for pleasure and for meaning to develop comprehension skills - writing structured sentence, paragraph and extended responses - writing and speaking for varied purposes and audiences across a range of genres - engaging critically with different texts to analyse, evaluate and create perspectives - balancing handwriting skills and bookwork with using communication technologies and tools - developing proficiency in self editing in assignments and examinations.

-In English in both Year 7 and Year 8, students can participate in, and design extension activities.
+In English in both Year 7 and Year 8, students can participate in, extension activities.
 This enables them to undertake deeper exploration of content, critically think about contexts, engage with more complex texts and genres, and demonstrate their knowledge and skills in differentiated tasks with varying degrees of challenge.